xperr/OneDark/README.md

-# OneDark
-Dark theme for OneDrive
+# OneDark - Dark mode for OneDrive